FTChinese/subscription-api/_doc/iap.md

 * `ftcId: string` FTC uuid.
 Required.
 * `originalTxId: string` Apple subscription's original transaction id.
 Required.
-* `force: boolean` Force the `ftcId` to link to this `originalTxId` is the `ftcId` is already linked to another apple subscription.
-This will only happen if user has multiple IAP and want to switch the default one.
+* `force: boolean` Force the `ftcId` to link to this `originalTxId` if this user has multiple IAPs and wants to switch the current one to a new one.

 ### Workflow